IBM/cics-bundle-gradle/README.md

  * The WUI region to be configured to use the CMCI JVM server, including the CICS bundle deployment API

 ## Gradle Tasks
- The `com.ibm.cics.bundle` plugin contributes the following gradle tasks.
+ The CICS bundle Gradle plugin contributes the following gradle tasks.

 ### `buildCICSBundle`
   This task uses the `cicsBundle` dependency configuration to scope the EAR, WAR and OSGi java dependencies to be added to the CICS bundle.
 Other bundle parts are automatically added from the resources folder of your build.